ibz/lightning-shell/README.md

 The Dockerfiles can be generated from the template using `./generate-dockerfiles.sh`

 To build the container you can use something like this:
-`docker buildx build --platform=linux/arm64 --build-arg arch=arm64 --build-arg version=dev --build-arg lnd_version=v0.14.1-beta .`
+`docker buildx build --platform=linux/arm64 --build-arg arch=arm64 --build-arg version=dev .`

 ## Included utilities